Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath

 \subsection{Matsubara GLE with real noise}

 We then repeated the calculation using the real-noise approximation of \eqnn{really}{eq:noise_real_sampling}, keeping all other details of the calculation the same as Sec.~IVA.
 As discussed in Sec.~IIIC, the real-noise approximation is not guaranteed to thermalise correctly, because it erroneously replaces the fluctuation-dissipation relations of \eqn{both} by \eqn{hancock}.
-However, Fig.~\ref{fig:noisy} shows that the resulting thermostatting error is small, and that it decreases with increase in $\eta$, such that $\eta=2\eta_\text{crit}$ gives errors which are within graphical accuracy for $M=25$, whereas the errors for $\eta=0.5\eta_\text{crit}$ is still very small (within 1.6~\%).
+However, Fig.~\ref{fig:noisy} shows that the resulting thermostatting error is small, and that it decreases with increase in $\eta$, such that $\eta=2\eta_\text{crit}$ gives errors which are within graphical accuracy for $M=25$ and the error for $\eta=\eta_\text{crit}$ is still very small (within 1.6~\%).
 Thus the imaginary component of the noise has only a subtle effect on the equilibration dynamics once $\eta$ exceeds a certain amount (which in this system is about $\eta=\eta_\text{crit}$); future work will be needed to determine why this is so.

-Very usefully, the real-noise approximation was found to make the analytically continued Matsubara dynamics much more stable, increasing the maximum value of $M$ from $M=25$ (complex noise) to $M=100$ (real noise).
+Very usefully, the real-noise approximation was found to make the analytically continued Matsubara dynamics much more stable, increasing the maximum value of $M$ from $M=45$ (complex noise) to $M\approx200$ (real noise).
 Since the stability is likely to depend on the bath strength and the anharmonicity of $V(q)$, we varied the bath parameters $\eta$ and $\omegac$, and the system parameter $D_0$, to investigate the maximum value of $M$ at which fewer than $0.1\%$ of the trajectories diverged.
 This criterion was used because it was found to ensure that the gaps between TCFs computed using $M$ and $M+2$ modes decreased on increasing $M$.\footnote{This is the expected convergence behaviour, since the quantum Boltzmann weight can be expected to decreases monotonically for sufficiently large $M$.
 This trend is not obeyed once the trajectories become unstable, causing the integrals to diverge.} Figure~\ref{fig:stability} shows that, as expected, stability increases with increasing bath strength (i.e.\ increasing either $\eta$ or $\omegac$), and decreases with increasing anharmonicity in $V(q)$.
 Note that, even for $\eta<\eta_\text{crit}$, a considerable number of Matsubara modes can still be propagated stably.